What Is 2A Type Hair? How Do You Take Care Of It?

 Do I have 1C or 2A hair?

 It is easy to confuse 1C and 2A type hair since they look nearly identical.
-The difference is 1C hair is straighter, while 2A hair has a better wave.
+The difference is that 1C hair type is straighter, while 2A hair has a better wave.
 Dr Anna Chacon adds, “1C has a coarser and thicker texture, whereas 2A has a finer and flatter texture.”

 Key Takeaways